erik73/app-influxdbv2/influxdbv2/DOCS.md

 influx_orgID: <Your ORG-ID>
 ```

-Adding the following snippet to your `configuration.yaml` and alter it on your needs.
+Adding the following snippet to your `configuration.yaml` and alter it
+to your needs.
 Especially ignore_attributes and entities.
 After that,
 please restart Homeassistant to take affect of your changes